WIPACrepo/pyglidein/README.md

 Install
 -------

-To install, just `git clone` the repo to a local directory.
+To install, just `git clone` the repository to a local directory.
 These are just scripts, so they can be used directly.

 ### Server